Maece97/EDPOA/README.md

 ## Concepts Covered

-This section describes how our system implements the concepts covered in the first six lectures of the course.
+This section describes how our system implements the concepts covered in the course.
 For a discussion of the architectural decisions surrounding the adoption of these concepts and their trade-offs, please refer to our architectural decision records (ADRs).
 Note that some relevant ADRs are linked where they directly address the concepts discussed here.
 However, some ADRs are not linked below, but all can be found [here](doc/architecture/decisions/).

 ### Assignment 1